 MA History part 1

-This is the first of two modules which together lead to the award of the MA in History and immerse you in the craft of doing history.
-You'll have the opportunity to specialise in the study of Britain and Ireland during either the early modern or the modern period, and you can choose from a range of themes to explore in depth.
+This is the first of two modules which together lead to the award of the MA in History.
+You'll specialise in the study of Britain and Ireland during either the early modern or the modern period.
+You can choose from a range of themes to explore in depth.
 These include the body, popular politics, interpersonal violence, immigration, the environment and institutions.
-Along with the digital skills you'll gain from studying, you'll develop the skills to an advanced level in locating and using primary and secondary sources and in the communication of research to various audiences.
+Along with the digital skills you'll gain from studying, you'll develop advanced skills in locating and using primary and secondary sources and in the communication of research to various audiences.

 Vocational relevance